The Layoff Lady

 The words in bold are keywords pulled from relevant job descriptions.

-Customizing a Resume: Save As
+Creating an Application Resume: Save As

-Customized Resume: Professional Summary Section
+Application Resume: Professional Summary Section

 Proactive learning consultant driven to help organizations succeed.
 Thrives when partnering with leaders and stakeholders to improve performance.
 Able to think strategically and execute tactically while managing multiple projects.
 Committed to constant learning, continuous improvement, and delivering training that drives results.

 High-performing lead learning consultant who thrives when delivering engaging employee performance solutions.
-Thrives when partnering with internal and external stakeholders to design innovative talent management programs.
+Excels when partnering with internal and external stakeholders to design innovative talent management programs.
 Able to think strategically and execute tactically while managing multiple projects.
 Committed to constant learning, continuous improvement, and delivering talent initiatives that drive engagement.

 The sentiment is similar, but now I'm conveying my value add using the employer’s words to describe this position.
 Note the bolded words were pulled directly from the job description.

-Customized Resume: Relevant Skills Section
+Application Resume: Relevant Skills Section

 Blended Learning, Coaching, Collaboration, Communications, Consulting, Facilitation, Instructional Design, Needs Analysis, Onboarding, Project Management, Relationship Building, Strategy, Video Production